camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

   enabled: true
   image:
     pullSecrets:
-      # Ensure to create the secret as mentioned according to the instructions.
+      # Create the secret as mentioned according to the instructions.
       - name: registry-camunda-cloud
   restapi:
     mail: